 Living on campus in the summertime provides terrific benefits including proximity to classes, access to outdoor adventure, great food, convenient study spaces and the support of resident advisors and front desk staff.
 Unique programming and events also help students create a strong sense of community throughout Summer Session.
 Join us this summer and give yourself the opportunity to excel academically, connect with other students and have fun!

-Housing & Dining Services offers on-campus housing to students during Maymester (Session M) and Sessions A-D. The housing is designed for single students who are enrolled in either regular CU Boulder Summer Session courses or in three (3) or more credits in the Division of Continuing Education.
+Housing & Dining is offered on campus to students during Maymester (Session M) and Sessions A-D. The housing is designed for single students who are enrolled in either regular CU Boulder Summer Session courses or in three (3) or more credits in the Division of Continuing Education.
 Unfortunately, on-campus housing and dining options are not available for Augmester (Session G).

-The application process for residence hall accommodations and the process for confirming university admissions (along with the respective deposits for these two distinct transactions) are separate from one another; one does not guarantee the other.
+The application process and deposit for residence hall accommodations and confirming university admissions are separate from one another; one does not guarantee the other.
 If you would like more information about admission to the university or confirmation procedures, visit the Office of Admissions website.
-For information about applying for on-campus housing, visit the Housing and Dining Services website.
+For information about applying for on-campus housing, visit the Housing and Dining website.

-Please visit the Housing & Dining Service’s summer housing page for detailed information on summer housing and dining at CU Boulder and to find answers to frequently asked questions.
+Please visit the Housing website for detailed information on summer housing and dining at CU Boulder and to find answers to frequently asked questions.